Google Pixel 4 XL Just Black (Unlocked) - 64GB

 Google offers a standard limited warranty that protects the phone from manufacturing defects one year from the date of purchase.

-There’s likely no Android phone I’d rather use than the Pixel 4 XL, and that’s because of its helpful, smart software and killer camera.
+Do you want the hottest, the fastest, the newest?
+There’s always something better, and today, the Pixel 4 XL is none of those things.
+That said, it might still be the phone for you.
+When the Pixel 4 XL came out, there was no Android phone I’d rather use than the Pixel 4 XL, because of its helpful, smart software and killer camera.
 The 90Hz screen helps, too.
-But that does mean I’ll need to sacrifice all-day battery life which can be found on competitors, and I’ll be tethered to a portable battery pack.
+But that does mean sacrificing the all-day battery life found on competitors — and being tethered to a portable battery pack.

 Is there a better alternative?